Concordium/concordium-network-dashboard/README.md

 Note that the dashboard server doesn't serve any dynamic data - only the frontend application itself.

-### Configuration

-The client app may be built in production or development mode (based on the `NODE_ENV` environment variable).
-In production mode (which includes staging), the collector/middleware backends are assumed to reside on the same domain as the dashboard itself.
-In development mode, the target backend (local, staging, or production) may be set using the value `devTarget` in `src/client/elm/Config.elm`.

-#### Local nodes and collectors

-Follow the instructions at [p2p-client](https://gitlab.com/Concordium/p2p-client) to set up a local node/baker.

-You need the following components to run:
+A complete setup consists of ([diagram](https://docs.google.com/drawings/d/1FWV8Ah9RAiqMaghT3Ql1JyGnBq0_TxOS6BgM6mFjepQ/edit)):

 - One or more nodes.
 - One collector for each node that we want to participate data.
 This collector polls the node and pushes the state to the collector backend.
 - One collector backend for keeping the state from the collectors.
 This is the components that the dashboard client polls.
 - One middleware instance connected to one of the nodes.

+#### Local setup

+Follow the instructions at [p2p-client](https://gitlab.com/Concordium/p2p-client) to set up a local node/baker.

 The easiest solution is to start a local cluster using the docker-compose scripts.
 This will contain all components except for the middleware.
 There are different scripts for different cluster sizes.